Andrzej Towiański: Life

-Towiański was born in Antoszwińce, a village near Vilnius, which after the partitions of Poland belonged to the Russian Empire.
+Towiański was born in Antašventė, a village near Vilnius, which after the partitions of Poland belonged to the Russian Empire.
 He was the charismatic leader of the Towiańskiite sect, known also as Koło Sprawy Bożej (the Circle of God's Cause).
 In 1839 he experienced a vision in which the Holy Ghost and the Virgin Mary urged him to act as a messenger of the Apocalypse.
 The Poles, the French—particularly Napoleon—and Jews were to play leading roles.
 Among those influenced by his thinking were the Polish Romantic poets Adam Mickiewicz, Juliusz Słowacki, and Seweryn Goszczyński.